yang6world/hassio-addons/bitwarden/DOCS.md

-# Home Assistant Community Add-on: Bitwarden RS
+# Home Assistant Community Add-on: Vaultwarden (Bitwarden)

 Bitwarden is an open-source password manager that can store sensitive information such as website credentials in an encrypted vault.